mbest1813/documentation/v2/clickstream/destinations/s3-event-logs.md

 ![s3-event-logs1](../../../images/s3-event-logs2.gif)

-### Astronomer Side
+### MetaRouter Side

-Configure a new S3 connection in your Astronomer dashboard and give your new connection a unique name.
+Configure a new S3 connection in your MetaRouter dashboard and give your new connection a unique name.
 Click `Save` to activate your pipeline.

 ### Things to Note: